Chapter Introduction

 1John 3:23

-John expanded on the thought of keeping the commandments.
-But he took liberty of taking the 2 commandments and treating them as one.
+John expanded on the idea of keeping the commandments.
+But he took the liberty of taking the two commandments and treating them as one.
 These two commandments go hand in hand.
 You can't keep one without the other.
-If you believe on the name of Jesus its a given that you will love one another.
+If you believe on the name of Jesus, it’s a given that you will love one another.

 1John 3:24

-Here is the third benefit of that agape' love residing in our life; it's the presence of the Holy Spirit.
-If we love in deed and truth then our relationship with God will not be hindered.
+Here is the third benefit of that agape love residing in our lives.
+It's the presence of the Holy Spirit.
+If we love in deed and truth, then our relationship with God will not be hindered.
 We will have assurance.
-Our prayers will be in line with His will and we will see them answered.
+Our prayers will be in line with His will, and we will see them answered.
 And finally, we will have the abiding presence of God in our life by the way of the Spirit He's given us.

-Back in verse 10 John said, the children of God and the children of the devil are made manifest by this presence of God and absence of sin.
+In verse ten, John says the presence of God and the absence of sin make the children of God and the children of the devil manifest.
 There's no middle ground.
-A person either has the heart of a Cain or a heart that is born of God and chases after Jesus Christ.
+A person either has the heart of Cain or a heart that is born of God and chases after Jesus Christ.